peter88213/nvhelp-en/source/tools_menu.rst

 **Launch the file manager**

--  You can launch the file manager with the *novelibre* installation folder with **File > Open installation folder**.
-This might be helpful, if you wish to edit configuration files, or install your own plugins.
+With **Tools > Open installation folder**, you can launch the file manager with the *novelibre* installation folder.
+This might come in handy if you wish to edit configuration files, or install your own plugins.